 A bleeding diverticulum or one that causes symptoms must be surgically removed.

 Over half the time, the diverticulum contains tissue like that of the stomach, pancreas, or both.
 If stomach tissue is present, it can secrete acid just like the stomach does.
 This acid may cause ulcers and bleeding of the nearby intestine.
-A Meckel diverticulum may also become inflamed (diverticulitis) or cause intussusception.
-Severe Meckel diverticulitis can occur at any age, but older children are most affected.
+Bleeding is more common among children under 5 years of age.

-Most children with a Meckel diverticulum have no symptoms, and many adults learn they have the condition only after surgeons discover it while performing surgery for another reason.
+Most children with a Meckel diverticulum have no symptoms, and many adults learn they have the condition only after surgeons discover it while doing surgery for another reason.
 The most common symptom among children younger than 5 years is painless rectal bleeding, which comes from ulcers in the small intestine caused by acid secreted by the diverticulum.
 Because of the bleeding, stools may appear bright red or brick-colored or currant jelly–colored because of a mixture of blood and mucus.
 Sometimes, stool appears black because of the breakdown of blood.
 Only rarely is the bleeding so severe that the child needs emergency surgery.

-If a Meckel diverticulum is found in a child during an operation being performed for another reason, it is typically removed to prevent future complications.
+If a Meckel diverticulum is found in a child during an operation being done for another reason, it may be removed to prevent future complications.